jbadeau/xray-report/README.md

 - What a failure report should look like and contain
 - Upload Gauge specs to autocreate Xray tests

-I will soon release a Jira plugin that allows Xray tests to render Gauge Specs with formatting and syntax highlighting.

 Installation
 ------------